mariemorel/condor/readme.md

 The output of ConDor is a list of mutations detected as convergent as they occur more often than expected under neutral evolution.

 # Help
-Please visit https://condor.pasteur.cloud/help if you have any questions regarding the use and the output of ConDor.
+Please visit https://condor.pasteur.cloud/help if you have any questions regarding how to use ConDor and interpret the outputs.